mrlynn/mongodb-atlas-stitch-amazon-kinesis/README.md

 ![MongoDB and Kinesis](https://i.imgur.com/h0lzjAD.png "Figure 2.
 MongoDB Kinesis Architecture") *Figure 2.
 MongoDB Kinesis Architecture*

-MongoDB Stitch, the serverless platform is built into MongoDB Atlas and enables us to do the following:
+MongoDB Stitch, the serverless platform is built into MongoDB Atlas and enables you to do the following:

-Store: Reliably, securely store the incoming data into MongoDB in a Database and Collection in MongoDB Atlas.
+ * *Store:* Reliably, securely store the incoming data into MongoDB in a Database and Collection in MongoDB Atlas.
-React: Trigger on incoming events (updates, inserts, deletes) to the database, and collection and update an additional set of data in another collection.
+ * *React:* Trigger on incoming events (updates, inserts, deletes) to the database, and collection and update an additional set of data in another collection.
-Enrich: Since Stitch gives seamless access to the database and collections in context, its easy to leverage the data passed from a database event trigger to enrich other collections or documents -- producing materialized views or aggregations as data enters the database.
+ * *Enrich:* Since Stitch gives seamless access to the database and collections in context, its easy to leverage the data passed from a database event trigger to enrich other collections or documents -- producing materialized views or aggregations as data enters the database.
-Integrate: Leverage serverless functions to integrate with third party services, in this case Kinesis.
+ * *Integrate:* Leverage serverless functions to integrate with third party services, in this case Kinesis.

 ### Stitch Database Triggers
 Storing incoming data in MongoDB prior to making it available in a data stream has several advantages.
 First, we’re ensuring durability.
 Second, since we’re using MongoDB Atlas, we have the ability to leverage database triggers.

-Triggers in stitch differ from traditional database triggers in that they don’t consume resource in the database - they’re run separately in the Stitch application environment.
+[Triggers](https://docs.mongodb.com/stitch/mongodb/triggers/) in stitch differ from traditional database triggers in that they don’t consume resource in the database - they’re run separately in the Stitch application environment.
 This facilitates enhanced scalability and in the world of real-time, streaming data, scale is incredibly important.

 Let’s take a closer look at a Stitch Trigger.